 This subsection discusses usage of each register.
 Registers %rbp, %rbx and %r12 through %r15 "belong" to the calling function and the called function is required to preserve their values.
 In other words, a called function must preserve these registers' values for its caller.
-Remaining registers "belong" to the called function.
-If a calling function wants to preserve such a register value across a function call, it must save the value in its local stack frame.
+Remaining registers "belong" to the called function.5 If a calling function wants to preserve such a register value across a function call, it must save the value in its local stack frame.

 The CPU shall be in x87 mode upon entry to a function.
 Therefore, every function that uses the MMX registers is required to issue an emms or femms instruction after using MMX registers, before returning or calling another function.
-The direction flag in the %eflags register must be clear on function entry, and on function return.
+6 The direction flag DF in the %rFLAGS register must be clear (set to "forward" direction) on function entry and return.
+Other user flags have no specified role in the standard calling sequence and are not preserved across calls.